 To connect your bike to the charger, locate the charging port on your bike, which is usually located near the battery.
 Remove the cover from the charging port and connect the charger to the port.
 Make sure the charger is securely plugged in and turn on the power.
 Your bike should start charging automatically, and the charging indicator on the charger should light up.
 Once the bike battery is fully charged, unplug the charger from the port and replace the cover on the charging port.

-You may also like: Best Electric Bikes Under $2000: Ride Smart and Affordable!
+You may also like: Top 10 Best Electric Bikes for Women in 2023

 What Factors Affect the Charging Time?